rayference/joseki/README.md

 ## Ikigai

 *Joseki* was born in the context of the development of the [Eradiate](https://github.com/eradiate/eradiate) radiative transfer model, from the need to collect, document and trace, integrate and modify *popular* thermophysical profiles.
 As such, its features evolve in close relationship to those of *Eradiate*.

 ## About

-Joseki is written and maintained by [Yvan Nollet](https://github.com/nollety).
+Joseki was created by [Yvan Nollet](https://github.com/nollety) and is maintained by [Rayference](https://www.rayference.eu).

-Development is supported by [Rayference](https://www.rayference.eu).

 Joseki is a component of the [Eradiate radiative transfer model](https://www.eradiate.eu/site/).